11 Core Relationship Values Every Couple Must Have

 When we step away from what we feel we should be doing, guilt and shame arise.

-Core values guide our decisions all the way from how we want to spend free time to how we want to raise kids and live our life.
+Core values guide our decisions all the way from how we want to spend our free time to how we want to raise kids and live our lives.

 Therefore, having compatible relationship values is key to thriving and lasting relationships.